• Style

 Miles Davis in seersucker

-Seersucker provides a summery alternative to linen.
+So, seersucker provides a summery alternative to linen.
 Both have similar casual, slightly rumpled, preppy looks.
 The choice between them is down to personal taste.
-Many dislike the wrinkled nature of linen: while seersucker looks relaxed it rarely looks as crushed.
+Many dislike the wrinkled nature of linen: while seersucker rarely looks too crushed.
 Linen has a looser weave and, if not too heavy, ventilates better than seersucker - but the latter is a lighter weight cloth so doesn't seem to retain heat as much as linen while still protecting against the heat of the sun.
-In terms of maintenance, seersucker seems to hide stains more effectively than linen, especially if striped or checked.
-Seersucker (unlike linen which will need dry cleaning) can in theory be washed in water, but linings may complicate this, so check the washing instructions.
-Despite these considerations, I have no preference between linen and seersucker and wear whichever I am in the mood to wear on a particular day.

 Try mixing seersucker with other cloths: seersucker trousers with a linen or lightweight wool blazer or vice versa, a seersucker jacket with shorts or trousers from a contrasting colour summery cloth.